-5 MAID OF HONOR SPEECH TIPS FOR PEOPLE WHO HATE PUBLIC SPEAKING
+5 MAID OF HONOR SPEECH TIPS IF YOU HATE PUBLIC SPEAKING

 - Introduce yourself

 - Share how you know the bride (or whoever you’re representing with the speech)

 - Choose a quality you love about the bride (or whoever you’re representing with the speech)

 - Share a short memory that highlights this quality